unit-mesh/autodev-remote-agent-action/README.md

 - 🌐 **Webhook Support**: Standalone webhook server for real-time issue processing
 - ⚙️ **Configurable**: Flexible configuration options for different workflows
 - 🔗 **Integration Ready**: Built on top of the proven AutoDev GitHub Agent
+- 🍽️ **Dogfooding**: We use our own action to analyze issues in this repository!

 ## Quick Start